 It's always fun to try new and different foods and drinks when you're traveling, but sometimes you just don't know what to order.
-Here are a few drinks you can try on a trip to Mexico, and some links to recipes in case you would like to make them at home because these are also the perfect drinks to liven up any Mexican fiesta, whether it's Cinco de Mayo or Mexican Independence Day -- or any other day of the year.
+If your of legal drinking age in Mexico, here are a few drinks you can try on a trip, and some links to recipes in case you would like to make them at home because these are also the perfect drinks to liven up any Mexican fiesta, whether it's Cinco de Mayo or Mexican Independence Day -- or any other day of the year.

 For some people traditional margaritas, either on the rocks or blended, made with lime juice, tequila and triple sec (no prepared mixes, please!), are essential for any Mexico trip, but if you're in the mood for something a bit different, there's a wide variety of different fruit-flavored margaritas you can try.
 Tamarind is a great option -- the tangy flavor gives this margarita some punch, but some other favorites you can try include mango, passion fruit and pomegranate.

 You'll no doubt try some Mexican beers -- and do branch out beyond Corona and Sol -- but if you want to mix it up more, try a michelada, a beer-based cocktail, sometimes referred to as a "cerveza preparada," a prepared beer.
 Michelada ingredients may vary depending on the region of Mexico, but they usually include lime juice, tomato juice or clamato, and hot sauce, served in a glass with a salted rim.
 If you don't like hot sauce, you can try another variant which contains only lime juice, ice and a salted rim -- it's called either a "chelada" or a "suero" depending on the region.